 For matching a response to a request, the DTLS session shall be the same and the epoch shall be the same.
 The response to a DTLS secured request shall always be DTLS secured using the same security session and epoch.

 OneM2M primitive parameters contained in CoAP messages may be protected by DTLS in a hop-by-hop manner.
-For the details, see oneM2M security solution specification [Y.oneM2M.SEC.SOL].
+For the details, see oneM2M security solution specification [ITU-T Y.oneM2M.SEC.SOL].

-NOTE: Some provisioning schemes of oneM2M TS-0003 [Y.oneM2M.SEC.SOL] enable the provisioning of end-to-end credentials, but protocols to establish security associations between non-adjacent nodes are not addressed.by oneM2M in the present release.
+NOTE: Some provisioning schemes of oneM2M TS-0003 [ITU-T Y.oneM2M.SEC.SOL] enable the provisioning of end-to-end credentials, but protocols to establish security associations between non-adjacent nodes are not addressed.by oneM2M in the present release.

 Annex A (informative):